The Secret History Of Why Is Black Sublimation Turning Green?

 Related Post

-Yes, you can sublimate on satin, provided the fabric has a polyester coating.
-The sublimation process...
+Yes, you can sublimate on spandex, but the fabric must contain a high percentage of polyester....

 Recent Post